PushkarMishra15/Vehicles_Pedestrian_Object_Detection/README.md

 ## Running Script

-If you want to run the training script
+If you want to run the training script, then download the dataset and configure the data.yaml file and run the command

 ```bash
   cd training_files/python train.py